 - Garage.
 An attached or detached structure, or portion of a structure, that is able to be accessed by an automobile or is used or intended to be used primarily for the storage or parking of 1 or more automobiles.
 A detached Garage is an Accessory Building (See Sec.
 3.3.5). - 2.
 Front Facing Garage.
 A Garage with a Garage Door or Doors facing the Primary Front Lot Line at an angle between 0 and 59 degrees perpendicular to the Primary Front Lot Line.
 The angle shall be measured between the Garage Door or Doors and a line parallel to the Primary Front Lot Line at the midpoint of the Primary Front Lot Line.
-If there is a curve at the midpoint, the angle shall be measured between the Garage Door or Doors and a line tangent to the curve at the midpoint of the Primary Front Lot Line.
-A garage, where the primary door or doors through which automobiles enter the garage faces the Primary Front Lot Line.
-On corner lots, a Front Facing Garage faces the Primary Front Lot Line. - 3.
+If there is a curve at the midpoint, the angle shall be measured between the Garage Door or Doors and a line tangent to the curve at the midpoint of the Primary Front Lot Line. - 3.
 Side Facing Garage.
 A Garage with a Garage Door or Doors facing the Primary Front Lot Line at an angle between 60 and 90 degrees.
 The angle shall be measured between the Garage Door or Doors and a line parallel to the Primary Front Lot Line at the midpoint of the Primary Front Lot Line.
-If there is a curve at the midpoint, the angle shall be measured between the Garage Door or Doors and a line tangent to the curve at the midpoint of the Primary Front Lot Line.
-A garage, where the primary door or doors through which automobiles enter the garage faces the Primary Front Lot Line at an angle between 45 and 90 degrees. - Garage Door.
+If there is a curve at the midpoint, the angle shall be measured between the Garage Door or Doors and a line tangent to the curve at the midpoint of the Primary Front Lot Line. - 4.
+Garage Door.
 The door to a Garage that provides access for an automobile.
-Garage door width is measured from the inside face of the door jambs. - Single Garage Doors are Garage Doors used for a single automobile to access a Garage. - Double Garage Doors are Garage Doors used for 2 automobiles to access a Garage side-by-side. - Garage Wall.
+Garage door width is measured from the inside face of the door jambs. - a.
+Single Garage Doors are Garage Doors used for a single automobile to access a Garage. - b.
+Double Garage Doors are Garage Doors used for 2 automobiles to access a Garage side-by-side. - 5.
+Garage Wall.
 Any wall enclosing a garage including that wall containing the garage entrance.